 Acquiring buildings, renovations or redeveloping property is about construction.
-The Community Land Trust's priority is building communities.
-We facilitate Co-op Cafes to engage co-ops in dialogue around making decisions for their community's future through a social, environmental, and financial lens.
+The Community Land Trust's priority is building community.
+We facilitate Co-op Cafes to engage co-op's Granogue around making decisions for their community's future through a social, environmental, and financial lens.